ordina-jworks/ordina-jworks.github.io/_posts/2020-03-31-Ordina-Young-Professional-Programme-2020-Light-Edition.md

 Eventually we reached the end of our front end training with a 2-day Angular course.
 Everything we learnt the previous days was now being poured into a framework.
-In this course we, again, saw the basics of this massive Typescript framework.
+In this course we, again, saw the basics of this massive TypeScript framework.
 We saw everything from dependency injection to property binding.
 Angular is a framework built by Google so there are lots of features, because of this we didn't have enough time in those 2 days to really explore Angular in-depth.